dymmond/esmerald/docs/en/docs/encoders.md

 #### Adding an encoder via app instance function

-This is also available in any Esmerald and ChildEsmerald application.
+This is also available in any Ravyn and ChildRavyn application.
 If you would like to add an encoder after instantiation you can do it but again, **it is not recommended** to use it without understanding the ramifications, mostly if you have handlers relying on a given object type that needs the encoder to be available before assembling the routing system.